gtaylor/evarify/README.rst

 Current Status
 --------------

-Very early goings!
-Zero guarantees on backwards compatibility for now.
-Input and feedback is encouraged and sought after.
+Working well, good documentation coverage, OK test coverage.
+API will probably be stable unless someone comes in with some suggestions for improvements.
+Input and feedback is encouraged and sought after!

 License
 -------

-drone-python is licensed under the MIT License.
+evarify is licensed under the MIT License.